Top 5 Reasons to Open an Independent Coffee Shop in 2021March 25, 2021

 A compelling coffee shop business plan can increase your odds of obtaining financing for your coffee shop.

-4. Owning an Independent Coffee Shop Can Be Fun and Profitable
+4. Owning a Coffee Shop Can Be Fun and Profitable

 Do you love terrific coffee?
 Are you a “people” person?
 Do you want to create a local gathering place for friends, neighbors, students and other entrepreneurs?

 If you answered yes to these questions, owning an independent coffee shop could be right for you!
 It’s a fun, rewarding and exciting business.
 Done right, it can generate profits to fund your dream lifestyle.

 Crimson Cup knows all about running a coffee business for fun and profit.
 That’s what inspired Founder and President Greg Ubert to open Crimson Cup in 1991.